AwsGhanem/SSH-Login-Brute-Forcing/README.md

 - Start the venv **`source myenv/bin/activate`**
 #

-Problems within the number of attepmts may occur, this issue is related to the MaxAuthTries variable on the **`/etc/ssh/sshd_config`** text file, decreasing the number is just a security wise.
+### Problems within the number of attepmts
+This issue is related to the MaxAuthTries variable on the **`/etc/ssh/sshd_config`** text file, decreasing the number is just a security wise.

   ![image](https://github.com/AwsGhanem/SSH-Login-Brute-Forcing/assets/123994471/bf7ac522-b699-48f2-805a-7e796291b328)